A Comparison Test for Meromorphic Extensions: Examples and Counterexamples

 A notable example where Remark \ref{rmk:entire} might be useful is for perturbations of \emph{Dirichlet L-series}.
-These are sums of the form $\sumit n 1\infty\frac{\chi(n)}{n^s}$, where $\chi(n)$ are \emph{Dirichlet characters of modulus $m$} (for some $m\in\N$), namely functions satisfying that for every $m,n\in\N$ \begin{enumerate} \item completely multiplicative: $\chi(n\cdot m)=\chi(n)\cdot \chi(m)$. \item $\chi(a)=0\iff gcd(m,a)>1$. \item periodic with period $m$: $\chi(a+m)=\chi(a)$. \end{enumerate} In our setup this translates to $c_n=\frac1n$ and $a_n=\chi(n)$.
-If $\chi(n)=1$ for all $n$, this reduces to the \emph{Riemann zeta function}, which extends meromorphically to $\C$ with a single pole at $s=1$; for other characters (specifically \emph{non-principal} $\chi$) the extension can even be entire allowing us to apply Remark \ref{rmk:entire} and obtain an entire extension for perturbations of such series.
+These are sums of the form $\sumit n 1\infty\frac{\chi(n)}{n^s}$, where $\chi(n)$ are \emph{Dirichlet characters of modulus $m$} (for some $m\in\N$), namely functions $\chi:\N\to\C$ satisfying the following properties for every $a,b\in\N$: \begin{enumerate} \item completely multiplicative: $\chi(a\cdot b)=\chi(a)\cdot \chi(b)$. \item $\chi(a)=0\iff gcd(m,a)>1$. \item periodic with period $m$: $\chi(a+m)=\chi(a)$. \end{enumerate} In our setup this translates to $c_n=\frac1n$ and $a_n=\chi(n)$.
+If $\chi(n)=1$ for all $n$, this reduces to the \emph{Riemann zeta function}, which extends meromorphically to $\C$ with a single pole at $s=1$.
+For \emph{non-principal} $\chi$, the series extends to an \emph{entire} function on $\C$, allowing us to apply Remark \ref{rmk:entire} and obtain an entire extension for perturbations of such series.
 For more information see \cite[chapter 16]{IR}.

-\subsubsection{A rough perturbation- still good enough:}
+\subsubsection{A Rough Perturbation - Still Good Enough:}

 Let $W(t)$ denote the Weierstrass function